data301-2020-winter2/course-project-solo_106/README.md

 The sole mission of the Kepler spacecraft was to identify and validate planet candidates that are earth-like, terrestrial and in the habitable zone where liquid water might exist<sup>[4]</sup>.
 Before its retirement in 2018, Kepler observed 530,506 stars and discovered far more planets than scientists estimated<sup>[5]</sup>.

-When Kepler telescope was operational, I remembered it was like discovering new planets every other day.
-News about possible habitable worlds were frequent, I thought moving to Kepler-22b was in the near future.
-Even though, better and newer spacecrafts are out there now finding planets and systems, the feeling is not the same.
+When Kepler telescope was operational, news about possible habitable worlds were so frequent, it was like moving to Kepler-22b was in the near future.
 I would like to share the result of this inspiring mission.

 ## Kepler Exoplanet Search Results